dotnet/orleans/src/Documentation/resources/Best_Practices.md

 -   Orleans automatically manages clusters

-    -   Worker roles (silo) can fail and join at any time which is handled automatically
+    -   Failed nodes --that is that can fail and join at any moment-- are automatically handled by Orleans

-    -   A silo instance table exists for diagnostics
+    -   The same silo instance table that is created for the clustering protocol can also be used for diagnostics.
+The table keeps a history of all of the silos in the cluster.

     -   There are also configuration options of an aggressive or a more lenient failure detection

 -   Failures can happen at any time and are a normal occurrence

-    -   Lost grains are automatically reactivated

-    -   Grains that are making in-process calls can fail or timeout
+    -   In the event a silo fails, the grains that were activated on the failed silo will automatically be reactived later on other silos within the cluster.

+    -   Grains have an ability to timeout.
+A retry solution such as Polly can assist with retries.

-    -   Orleans provides it best effort for grain delivery
+    -   Orleans provides a message delivery guaruntee where each message is delivered at-most-once.

-    -   All of the network messages can be lost and should be retried by the application if it is crucial
+    -   It is a responsibility of the caller to [retry](https://github.com/App-vNext/Polly/wiki/Retry) any failed calls if needed.

         -   Common practice is to retry from end-to-end from the client/front end

--   Currently there is not a graceful shutdown

     -   A Azure upgrade or reboot is treated as a node failure

 ## Deployment and Production Management

-Service Monitoring

--   Orleans provided information

-    -   Windows performance counters

-    -   Compact Azure metrics table

-    -   Extremely detailed Azure statistics table

-    -   Trace specific logging events

--   Create a custom performance counters

 Scaling out and in